Aeroflot sees no need for new borrowing for now, CFO says

-MOSCOW, June 28 (Reuters) - Russian airline Aeroflot (AFLT.MM) does not see the need for new borrowing in the near future after creating a safety cushion ahead of the autumn season, Chief Financial Officer Andrey Chikhanchin told Reuters.
+MOSCOW (Reuters) - Russian airline Aeroflot does not see the need for new borrowing in the near future after creating a safety cushion ahead of the autumn season, Chief Financial Officer Andrey Chikhanchin told Reuters.

 “At the moment, we have about 100 billion roubles ($1.39 billion) in debt (excluding lease payments), while the account balances are quite large.
 The debt is mostly secured by the account balances,” Chikhanchin said.